Russia vetoes UN resolution on chemical weapons in Syria

 Story highlights

-- It would have extended an investigation of chemical weapons for another year
+- Resolution would have extended an investigation of chemical weapons for another year

 - A UN report found the Syrian regime responsible for an April sarin attack